franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/saml/README.md

 ## SAML configuration as Environment Variables

-For some deployment scenarios, it might be desirable to configure a provider through environment variables however.
+For some deployment scenarios, it might be desirable to configure a provider through environment variables.

+>[!WARNING]
-> **Warning**: Only do this if you know what you are doing.
+>Only do this if you know what you are doing.
 This may break your existing SAML authentication providers or cause other issues otherwise.

 As with [all the rest of the OpenProject configuration settings](../../../installation-and-operations/configuration/environment/), the SAML configuration can be provided via environment variables.